adstastic/mind-app/README.md

 ## Terminology

-This guide is meant to be used by anyone with knowledge of how to enter text using a keyboard and reasonably navigate the operating system they use.
-Thus, if you are an power user/system administrator/developer, please keep this in mind as you read the guide.
+*Note: This guide is for a non-technical user.
+You are not required to be an advanced user to follow this guide.*

 In this guide I will often use the word **shell**.
 If you are on Windows, this means **command prompt**.